cajowils/httpserver/asgn4/README.md

 Here is some of the information that each node keeps track of:
 * val - the fd of the connection
 * buf - buffer to store the current request read in so far
+* tmp - file descriptor for the temporary file created
-* mode - the type of request (GET, PUT, APPEND)
+* tmp_name - a string that stores the name of the temporary file
-* body_read - how much of the body has been read in
+* req - the request struct
-* req_fd - the fd for the file of interest
+* rsp - the response struct
 * next - pointer to the next node in the list/queue

 ### Queue Struct